-During the Period, investing activities generated \$0.4 million of cash compared to \$0.3 million during the fourth quarter of 2020.
+During the Period, investing activities generated \$0.7 million of cash compared to \$0.4 million during the fourth quarter of 2021.
 Cash generated from investing activities typically represents distributions received by BPI on the Class B Units.
 Cash used from investing activities typically represents purchases of property and equipment as well as intangible assets.
-The increase in cash generated of \$0.1 million during the Period was primarily due to an increase in distributions received on Class B Units, partially offset by an increase in purchases of intangible assets.
+The increase in cash generated of \$0.3 million during the Period was primarily due to an increase in distributions received on Class B Units, partially offset by an increase in purchases of intangible assets and property and equipment.